blamot/laadpaal-menubar-widget/README.md

-# laadpaal-menubar-widget
 A MacOs menubar widget that checks availability of a public car charger
 =======
-# Laadpaal status tools

-This repo contain one tool for checking the Equans charging location:
+This repo contain one tool for checking a Equans charging location.

 - `menubar_app/`: Native macOS menubar app (Swift) that polls the Grid API